IMPORTANT UPDATE

 Class Members:

-If you have purchased electrolytic and/or film capacitors, or products containing them, you may be a member of the proposed class.
-Please contact us if you have questions about the proposed class definition.
+If you purchased film capacitors, or products containing them, between January 1, 2002 and December 31, 2014, you may be a member of the proposed Film Capacitors Class.

 Co-counsel:

-Foreman & Company is working in concert with Camp Fiorante Matthews Mogerman LLP in British Columbia and Belleau Lapointe s.e.n.c.r.l. in Québec (collectively, “Class Counsel”) to prosecute these matters on a national basis.
+Foreman & Company is working in concert with CFM Lawyers LLP in British Columbia and Belleau Lapointe, s.e.n.c.r.l. in Québec (collectively, “Class Counsel”) to prosecute these proceedings on a national basis.

 The content of this page has not been approved by the Court nor does it constitute legal advice.
 It is for the purpose of providing general information only.